websight-io/docs/docs/docs/quick-start/index.md

 This page demonstrated the basics of editing pages with WebSight CMS.
 As a next step, we encourage you to explore more technical details about WebSight:

-- [Howlite](../authors/component-libs/howlite/) library documentation to browse other components available in the distribution;
+- [Howlite](../authors/component-libs/howlite/) documentation to browse other components available in the library.
+- [Bulma](https://github.com/websight-io/bulma/) components implemented for the WebSight CMS.
+You can use the collection and build your site without any code development.
 - [Quick start tutorial for developers](../developers/quick-start/) to check how to implement custom components.

-- Additional demo sites: _Bulma - Personal Template_ and _No Code Luna_.
-They use a library of [Bulma](https://bulma.io/) components implemented for the WebSight CMS.
-You can use the collection and build your site without any code development.
+We recommend exploring other demo sites included in the distribution too.
+Before you open the following links, visit the [admin panel](http://localhost:8080/), and publish pages and assets for a given space.

+- [_Bulma - personal template_](http://bulma-personal-template.127.0.0.1.nip.io/).
+It is a sample inspired by the [Portfolio page](https://bulmatemplates.github.io/bulma-templates/templates/personal.html).
+We created it using the [Bulma](https://github.com/websight-io/bulma/) components.
+- [_Luna - no code_](http://luna-no-code.127.0.0.1.nip.io/).
+We authored the _Luna_ site with the [Bulma](https://github.com/websight-io/bulma/) components without additional custom code or development.
+- [_Luna - low code_](http://luna-low-code.127.0.0.1.nip.io/).
+We added some custom styling and implemented only components missing in the [Bulma](https://github.com/websight-io/bulma/) library.